 Responsible gold mining also means addressing concerns that resources could fund unlawful activity, particularly when operating in areas affected by armed conflict, such as civil war or militia activity.
-The World Gold Council, working with our Members, developed the Conflict-Free Gold Standard, a common approach by which gold producers can assess and provide assurance that their gold has been extracted in a manner that does not cause, support or benefit unlawful armed conflict or contribute to serious human rights abuses or breaches of international humanitarian law.
+In 2012, the World Gold Council, working with our Members, developed the Conflict-Free Gold Standard, a common approach by which gold producers can assess and provide assurance that their gold has been extracted in a manner that does not cause, support or benefit unlawful armed conflict or contribute to serious human rights abuses or breaches of international humanitarian law.

 Managing the environmental impact of operations is also a vital element of responsible gold mining.
 Responsible companies take great care in designing and following policies that preserve the local biodiversity and water quality.
 The World Gold Council and our Members support the International Cyanide Management Code.
 Developed in 2000, it provides a framework for enhancing the protection of human health and reducing the potential for environmental impacts.